openkfw/d4dtools/docs/rmis.md

 ## Interoperability Requirements

- In which formats and structures should data be stored in the R / MIS to allow for an exchange with others relevant to the pro- ject / organization?
+ In which formats and structures should data be stored in the R / MIS to allow for an exchange with others relevant to the project / organization ?
 In general, the R / MIS must fit into the already existing IT architecture and with the existing IT knowledge of the PEA and country.
-The following data standards should be consid- ered as part of the setup of any R / MIS:
+The following data standards should be considered as part of the setup of any R / MIS:

 -   Consider (project-specific) required file formats (e.g., CSV, XLS, KML, JSON) or Application Programming Interfaces (API) for data